Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Pairing colour and label down-sampling

 \subsection{Controlling the impact of multi-class pixels in the training loss}

-Typically, semantic segmentation training is driven by the minimization of the Cross-Entropy (CE) loss between the one-hot encoding of the label image $\mathbf{\hat{y}}$, and the output probability map $G(\mathbf{x};\theta)\in\mathbb{R}^{C,H,W}$, such that $\sum_{c=1}^C G(\mathbf{x};\theta)_{h,w}^c = 1 \forall h,w$.
-However, CE does not return a zero loss for soft-labels with non-zero entropy (i.e., $\forall x CE(x,x)= H(x)$, where $H(x)$ is the entropy of the vector x) even if the predicted labels are perfectly aligned with the ground-truth soft label.
+Typically, semantic segmentation training is driven by the minimization of the Cross-Entropy (CE) loss between the one-hot encoding of the label image $\mathbf{y}$, and the output probability map $G(\mathbf{x};\theta)$.
+However, CE does not return a zero loss for soft-labels with non-zero entropy (i.e., $\forall x CE(x,x)= H(x)$, where $H(x)$ is the entropy of the vector $x$) even if the predicted labels are perfectly aligned with the ground truth soft-label.
 Therefore, the Kullback-Leibler (KL) divergence loss \cite{kullback1951information} is often preferred for soft-label classification \cite{Diaz_2019_CVPR,10.1007/978-3-319-54187-7_14,DBLP:conf/iccv/TzengHDS15,Wang2020}:

-The employment of soft labels gives rise to a new concept of single ($\exists c | \overline{\mathbf{y}}^c = 1$) and multi-class labels (MC).
-In general, one can assume that the soft labels after down-sampling are more common to be single-class instances (inner to the class region) than multi-class ones (close to the region contour).
-Therefore, single-class instances are prone to be easier to learn and\textemdash under a curriculum paradigm, their learning may help that of multi-class ones.
-However, due to the imposed nearest-neighbour sampling on the ground-truth labels, semantic edges have been analyzed to dumper semantic segmentation performance \cite{2019_zhao_rmi}.
-As a counter-measure, regional losses have been proposed to reduce the impact of the loss of edges \cite{borse2021inverseform, 2019_zhao_rmi}.
-We analyze the impact of MC pixels in Section \ref{sec:KLVSCE}.
+where $k$ is the class index.
+The employment of soft-labels gives rise to a new concept of single ($\exists c | \overline{\mathbf{y}}^c = 1$) and Multi-Class labels (MC).
+In general, one can assume that the soft-labels after down-sampling are more common to be single-class instances (when corresponding pixels are inner to the class region) than multi-class ones (when corresponding pixels are close to the region contour).
+Therefore, single-class instances are prone to be easier to learn and their learning may help that of multi-class ones.
+However, due to the imposed Nearest Neighbour sampling on the ground truth labels, semantic edges have been analysed to dumper semantic segmentation performance \cite{2019_zhao_rmi}.
+As a counter-measure, large batch sizes must be employed \cite{liang2019winter} and regional losses have been proposed to reduce the impact of the loss of edges \cite{borse2021inverseform, 2019_zhao_rmi}.
+We analyse the impact of MC pixels in the experimental section \ref{sec:EX}.